7 of the best hiking routes on Cyprus

 The world of resorts feels a million miles away here as there are no facilities at all.
 The great draw is the solitude and sense of space.

 If you're lucky you may catch sight of wild turtles that come here to lay their eggs, typically at night in June and July - although please note, we only advocate responsible wildlife watching.
-The small turtle station can advise on this and helps nurture young turtles who are struggling to find their own way in life.
+The small turtle station, which nurtures young turtles struggling to find their way in life, can advise on this.

 Looking for more information about hiking on Cyprus?
 Official Visit Cyprus lists an extensive collection of nature trails and walks.